Skip to content

 Performance-based and Departmental Scholarships

 These scholarships are awarded according to talent or excellence in specific areas or departments and may require an audition, portfolio, interview, declared major, etc. Each department, in conjunction with the scholarship office, sets the scholarship requirements.
 Students should read the applications carefully and discuss their questions with the scholarship office.
 Departmental application deadlines will be posted yearly on the website.
-The student must contact the various departments for the performance-based deadlines and requirements.
+The student must contact the various departments for the performance-based scholarship deadlines and requirements.

 Private Scholarships